anseki/jquery-plainoverlay/README.md

 ## See Also

-[jQuery.plainModal](http://anseki.github.io/jquery-plainmodal) may be better, if you want the overlay and dialog box (i.e. modal windows).
+[plainModal](http://anseki.github.io/jquery-plainmodal) may be better, if you want the overlay and dialog box (i.e. modal windows).

 ## Release History
+ * 2014-03-10			v0.2.0			Add `options.zIndex`
  * 2014-02-14			v0.1.0			Initial release.